kube-reporting/metering-operator/Documentation/rollup-reports.md

 ## 2. Create the aggregation query

 To aggregate the reports together, we need a query that will retrieve the data from the report we wish to aggregate.
-This report is essentially a duplicate of the original `namespace-cpu-usage` query.
+The query below is a copy of the built-in `namespace-cpu-usage` query provided to demonstrate how aggregation can be done.
-It contains a few a custom inputs: `NamespaceCPUUsageReportName` that we use to pass the name of our sub-report in:
+It contains a few a custom inputs: most importantly, `NamespaceCPUUsageReportName` is the input we can use to pass name of our sub-report in:

 ```
 apiVersion: metering.openshift.io/v1alpha1
 kind: ReportGenerationQuery
 metadata:
-  name: "namespace-cpu-usage"
+  name: namespace-cpu-usage
   labels:
     operator-metering: "true"
 spec:
-  reportQueries:
-  - "pod-cpu-usage-raw"
-  view:
-    disabled: true
   columns:
   - name: period_start
     type: timestamp